FIYAH Literary Magazine: Reception

-Related projects
+Projects

 In 2017, the magazine launched its Presence of Blackness Score Project to track the progress of short SFF markets in improving their accessibility to and publication of Black authors.

 In 2020, FIYAH produced the inaugural FIYAHCON, a virtual convention held 17–18 October to "celebrate the perspectives and contributions of BIPOC in speculative fiction".
 FIYAH also created the Ignyte Awards to celebrate efforts towards inclusion and diversity within speculative fiction, the first 15 of which were awarded at FIYAHCON.
 A second virtual FIYAHCON was held 18–19 September 2021, at which a second round of Ignyte Award winners was announced.
 In 2022, the third round of Ignyte Awards were given at a dedicated ceremony hosted by Brett Lambert on 17 September.

 In August 2020, Tor.com announced the production of an SFF flash fiction anthology by Black authors in collaboration with FIYAH.
 Called Breathe FIYAH, it was co-edited by Lambert and DaVaun Sanders and released for free on the Tor.com website in October 2020.

 In 2022, FIYAH, Tor.com, and the LeVar Burton Reads podcast collaborated in producing an "Origins and Encounters"-themed SFF contest.
 Three finalist short stories were selected for publication on the Tor.com site.